Melissa has a hate/love affair with Disney and other animated movies and television shows.

 The Beast had no excuse to threaten Belle’s father’s life or turn away the ‘beggar’.
-He has no reason to be jerks towards his servants who are cursed because of his cruelty.
+He has no reason to be a jerk toward his servants who are cursed because of his cruelty.
 Beast is redeemed of all of this but Gaston is our unredeemable villain, even though he was one of the few people who didn't ostracize Belle for her supposed nerdiness.
-Everyone finds Beast to be a lovable flawed protagonist because he is a privileged 'enchanted prince'.
+Everyone finds Beast to be a lovable flawed protagonist because he is a privileged 'enchanted prince.'

 Almost all of Beast’s actions in the film were done out of self-interest, including the act of heroism that seemed to make Belle go from fearing Beast, to falling in love with him (saving her from the wolves).
 Beast was merely recapturing his escaped captive.
 We all know that in order to break the spell, Beast must learn to love another (female) and earn her love in return.
 But what does this lesson teach Beast, exactly?
 Spoiled and selfish people still love and get loved.
 Beast’s problem was indifference to ugly people as he shunned the beggar because he was repulsed by her haggard appearance.
 Earning the love of Belle?
 He might have wanted to do that anyway, just as Gaston sought to.
 Belle is the opposite of the elderly beggar.
 Beast should be learning how to be kind to non-beautiful people.
 This is something a lot more people need to learn in general.